Objectives and Underlying Requirements

 The following UCS Objectives and underlying Requirements will be used by the independent auditor to perform the necessary verification procedures to issue a report on the MSP/Cloud MSP seeking certification.
 In addition to being used by the independent auditor, these requirements can be used by the MSP to anticipate specific documentation and verification requirements that will likely arise during the examination process.

-This version of the UCS became effective on July 16, 2020
+This version of the UCS became effective May, 2021

 UCS Objective Summary and Purpose: The goal of the Governance Objective is to provide assurance to the Customer that the MSP has established a corporate and organizational structure designed to maximize efficiency, minimize risk, provide sufficient oversight and accountability with regard to the services delivered.
 This objective also addresses external service provider management protocols of the MSP.

 01.01 Organizational Structure – The MSP has a formal management structure, with an executive steering committee/board of directors responsible for the management and supervision of the company.

 01.02 Strategic Planning – Strategic plans and priorities have been developed and communicated to the management of the company.

 01.03 Risk Assessments – Risk assessments are conducted regularly to identify risks.
 Risks are logged and communicated to upper management to ensure the adequate and timely analysis/addressing of identified risks.

 01.04 Software Licensing – For infrastructure, platform, or software as a service is being delivered, the MSP has a process for determining their legal and financial risk of software audits or third-party intellectual property claims.

 01.05 External Service Provider Management – External service providers (contractors, third-parties, vendors) utilized by the MSP for delivery of cloud and/or managed services are evaluated and approved by a designated employee.